List of characters in mythology novels by Rick Riordan: Will Solace

+William Andrew Solace, commonly known as Will Solace, is an American-born Greek demigod who is the son of the Greek God Apollo and the American mortal Naomi Solace.
+He is 11 years old in his first appearance in The Last Olympian in Percy Jackson & the Olympians and 16 years old in his latest appearance in The Sun and the Star in The Court of the Dead.
+He is an American boy with blond hair, light blue eyes, and white skin.
+He is the first openly bisexual character in the Camp Half-Blood Chronicles, a minor character in the Percy Jackson & the Olympians series and The Heroes of Olympus series, respectively, a main character in The Trials of Apollo series, and the deuteragonist of The Nico di Angelo Adventures series.
+He is the boyfriend of Nico di Angelo.

-Will Solace is a son of Apollo who is a native of Austin, Texas and the son of country singer Naomi Solace.
-While initially a recurring character in Percy Jackson and the Olympians and The Heroes of Olympus, Will becomes a main character in The Trials of Apollo.
+Will is a native of Austin, Texas.
+While initially a recurring character in Percy Jackson and the Olympians and The Heroes of Olympus, Will becomes a main character in The Trials of Apollo and The Sun and the Star.
 He is stated to be the camp's best combat medic and runs the infirmary.
 According to Will himself, he lacks the archery skills of the other children of Apollo due to his inherited gifts being for healing rather than combat.
 Nevertheless, he is extremely brave and, along with his healing abilities, can emit a painful ultrasonic whistle and can glow.
-Will is LGBT, although his exact sexuality is never specified.
+Will later discovers the ability to project rays of light from his body as an attack, channel his light through Nico di Angelo's sword to strengthen it and, by channeling his own darkness, Will can tap into Apollo's plague powers to make his enemies sick.
+In The Court of the Dead, Will's archery skills vastly improve after months of training.
+He is also able to purposefully use his light as a flashbang and when enraged, glows bright and hot enough to harm a minor goddess at a distance and has to power down to avoid accidentally incinerating Hazel with his touch when Will catches her.

 In The Last Olympian, when Annabeth is hurt, Will uses his healing powers to help cure Annabeth.
 Following the death of his half-brother Michael Yew in the Battle of Manhattan, he becomes the head of the Apollo cabin.